-Blood in your stool without pain is usually due to a hemorrhoid, but there could be other causes, like anal fissures, polyps, or more.
-If the health concern persists, a doctor can help you identify the cause and offer treatment options, like ointments for hemorrhoids or fissures.
+Blood in your stool without pain is usually due to a hemorrhoid, but there could be other causes, like anal fissures or polyps.
+A doctor can help you identify the cause and offer treatment options, like ointments for hemorrhoids or fissures.

 It’s natural to feel like pooping blood should be an immediate cause for concern about a major health condition.

 Not every cause requires urgent attention if you’re not feeling any pain when you poop.
 Pooping blood may simply be a short-term symptom linked to a treatable cause, like hemorrhoids.

 But some causes of blood in your stool for long periods may need a diagnosis so that you can receive treatment before the condition becomes more severe.

 Read on to learn more about the possible causes of pooping blood without pain, what other symptoms can prompt you to get medical attention, and how to manage rectal bleeding.

 Hemorrhoids happen when veins in your rectum or anus swell and bulge out into the skin.
 They don’t always cause pain, but blood from the swollen veins can leak into the rectum and show up in your stool.

 External hemorrhoids occur on the skin outside your anus and can cause bleeding there.
 But